kavingray/wp-ui/readme.txt

 4. Both jQuery UI themes and WP UI CSS3 styles preview.
 Picture shows a full CSS3 style - wpui-sevin.

 == Changelog ==

+= 0.8.7 =
+* Updated for WP 3.5 and greater.
+* Now Export and import options on options page
+* Better support for IE 7 - 10, Accordions fix for IE.
+* Styles now based on scss, contact me for source files.
+* Fixed admin page buttons and dialogs.
+* Numerous performance improvements and bug fixes.
+* Updated for latest version for jQuery and jQuery UI.

 = 0.8.5 =
 * Plugin is now on [GitHub](https://github.com/kavingray/WP-UI).